-- Partisan GOTV work: In Georgia, these state campaign finance rules may cover, among other things, whether and how disclaimers must be added to political ads, rules relating to when physical political advertisements must be taken down after an election, and text and phone banking rules.
-If you are doing partisan GOTV work, you will need to carefully examine the Georgia campaign finance statute and consider seeking additional legal advice. - Working on ballot measure initiatives: Ballot measure initiative work can also trigger state campaign finance rules, even for nonpartisan groups.
-501(c)(3) organizations are allowed to work on ballot measure initiatives because the IRS considers such work legislative lobbying (as opposed to prohibited electioneering), but state law usually regulates this activity under campaign finance laws.
+- Partisan GOTV work: In Minnesota, state campaign finance rules cover, among other things, what kind of disclaimers and disability assistive captioning must be added to political ads, rules relating to when physical political advertisements must be taken down after an election, and text and phone banking rules.
+If you are doing partisan GOTV work, you will need to carefully examine the Minnesota campaign finance statute and consider seeking additional legal advice. - Working on ballot measure initiatives: Ballot measure initiative work called a "Ballot Question" in Minnesota can also trigger state campaign finance rules, even for nonpartisan groups.
+501(c)(3) organizations are allowed to work on ballot measure initiatives because the IRS considers such work legislative lobbying (as opposed to prohibited electioneering), but you should seek advice about whether your activity also implicates Minnesota campaign finance laws.